In This Topic

-If I were cooking on a 2009 or newer 18.5″ WSM with the deep water pan, I would switch to the Brinkmann charcoal pan or the Winco stainless steel bowl.
-Either would allow me to cook with or without water in the WSM depending on the circumstances, and both are easier to cover in foil and cook with than the stock water pan.
+If I were cooking on a 2009 or newer 18.5″ WSM with the deep water pan, I would switch to the Winco stainless steel bowl or the Hubert chafer stainless steel round water pan.
+Either would allow me to cook with or without water in the WSM depending on the circumstances, and both are easier to cook with than the stock water pan.

 Cooking Without A Water Pan Or Diffuser